Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Related Work

 \section{Related Work}

 \textbf{Large multimodal models (LMMs).} Pioneering work in LMMs, such as LLaVA~\citep{liu2023visual, sun2024aligning, liu2024improved, liu2024llavanext}, MiniGPT-4~\citep{zhu2024minigpt, chen2023minigpt}, and InstructBLIP~\citep{dai2023instructblip, li2023blip}, enables visual inputs for large language models (LLMs) via vision-language feature alignment~\citep{radford2021learning} and instruction tuning~\citep{wei2022finetuned}.
 To equip LMMs with the grounding ability, a series of methods have been proposed to produce model outputs of bounding boxes~\citep{peng2024grounding, chen2023shikra, wang2023visionllm, pi2023detgpt, you2024ferret, li2024covlm}, traces of points~\citep{xu2024pixel}, or segmentation masks~\citep{lai2024lisa, rasheed2024glamm, zhang2024groundhog, ren2024pixellm}, by adding region-specific tokens or decoders.
 These methods require further grounding supervision, so image datasets with fine-grained annotations~\citep{lin2014microsoft, yu2016modeling, zhou2017scene} are usually repurposed for the visual instruction tuning.
-Unlike these supervised methods, our approach, \ourmethod, does not change the LMM architecture or require any grounding supervision data.

-A concurrent work F-LMM~\citep{wu2024f} shows a similar method to exploit attention maps in frozen LMMs for visual grounding, but we differ from it mainly in two aspects: 1) F-LMM still follows the supervised learning paradigm and uses grounded data to learn the additional modules, while our \ourmethod requires \emph{zero supervision}.
-For the first time, we reveal LMMs' emerging grounding capabilities without explicit supervision.
+Unlike these grounding LMMs that follow the supervised paradigm, our approach, \ourmethod, does not change the LMM architecture or require any grounding supervision data.
+For the first time, we unlock LMMs' implicit grounding ability without relying on explicit supervision.
+A concurrent work F-LMM~\citep{wu2024f} exploits attention maps in frozen LMMs for visual grounding, but we differ in two key aspects: 1) F-LMM follows the supervised paradigm, while our \ourmethod requires \emph{zero supervision}.
+For the first time, we reveal LMMs' implicit grounding capabilities without explicit supervision.
 2) F-LMM examines existing LMMs without changing their visual encoding.
-In contrast, based on our systematic analysis on visual representations and their grounding ability, we propose \ourmodel to further enhance the implicit grounding.
+In contrast, by analyzing visual encoders' grounding ability, we propose \ourmodel to further enhance implicit grounding.